Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/Variables/IndividualState.md

         typeof(MyRuntimeVariables).GetField(name).SetValue(this, value);
     }

-    //The only reason this isn't an abstract or soemthing is
+    //The only reason this isn't an abstract or something is
     //because of the type magic needed to get the field from a string }
 ```